cuplsensor/cuplcodec/docs/specification/features.rst

    :links: CODEC_SPEC_4

    The stdio library needed for malloc takes a lot of available memory on the MSP430, so it is not used.
-   The size of the circular buffer is fixed at compile time (move).

 .. feat:: Encoder is written in C.
    :id: CODEC_FEAT_9